elastic/rally/docs/adding_tracks.rst

     Name        Description                   Documents    Compressed Size  Uncompressed Size  Default Challenge  All Challenges
     ----------  ----------------------------- -----------  ---------------  -----------------  -----------------  ---------------
-    tutorial    Tutorial benchmark for Rally      8647880  N/A              2.6 GB             index-and-query    index-and-query
+    tutorial    Tutorial benchmark for Rally      11658903  N/A              1.4 GB            index-and-query    index-and-query

 Congratulations, you have created your first track!
-You can test it with ``esrally --track-path=~/rally-tracks/tutorial`` and run specific challenges with ``esrally --track-path=~/rally-tracks/tutorial --challenge=index-and-query``.
+You can test it with ``esrally --distribution-version=6.0.0 --track-path=~/rally-tracks/tutorial``.

 .. _add_track_test_mode: